PatricRc/PatricRc/README.md

 ### Hello world i'm Patricio 👋

 I'm a bachellor in economics with a deep interest and passion for data science.
 I'm currently working on developing web apps using Streamlit with different python libraries, Pandas mostly for EDA and data cleaning, Matplotlib for data visualization and Scikit-learn for testing new machine learning models.
 Most of my projects are finance based since is a topic which i enjoy the most researching and analysing.
-I strive to make information about data science, techonology and economics available and accesible to whoever might be interest in the same subjects.
+I strive to make information about data science, techonology and economics available and accesible to everyone.

 -----